DeepRank/iScore/README.md

 ### MPI Binaries

 MPI enabled binaries allows to split the calculation of the graph and kernel over multiple core easily.
-You need `mpi4py` installed.
+You need `mpi4py` installed. *At the moment it is impossible to use simultaneously the MPI execs and the CUDA kernels.* If you use the MPI binaries all the kernels will be calculated on CPUs only.

  We can illustrate their use with the example in `iScore/example/training_set/` already  used above.
 To create the training set using mpi simply go in that directory and type :

 ```
 mpiexec -n 2 iScore.train.mpi